LineageOS/lineage_wiki/_includes/templates/device_build_before_init.md

 {% if device -%}
 * A {{ device.vendor }} {{ device.name }}.
 {%- endif %}
+* A relatively recent 64-bit computer:
+  * Linux, macOS, or Windows - these instructions are only tested using Ubuntu, so we recommend going with that.
-* A relatively recent 64-bit computer (Linux, macOS, or Windows) with a reasonable amount of RAM and about 200 GB of free storage (more if you enable `ccache` or build for multiple devices).
+  * A reasonable amount of RAM (16 GB to build up to `lineage-17.1`, 32 GB or more for `lineage-18.1` and up).
 The less RAM you have, the longer the build will take.
-Aim for 16 GB RAM or more, enabling ZRAM can be helpful.
+Enabling ZRAM can be helpful.
+  * About 200 GB of free storage (more if you enable `ccache` or build for multiple devices).
 Using SSDs results in considerably faster build times than traditional hard drives.
 * A decent internet connection and reliable electricity. :)
 * Some familiarity with basic Android operation and terminology.
  It may be useful to know some basic command line concepts such as `cd`, which stands for “change directory”, the concept of directory hierarchies, and that in Linux they are separated by `/`, etc.